 We are committed to the health and wellbeing of our community and in addition to the \$13.676M stimulus projects detailed earlier along with our investment in footpath improvement and extensions we have committed \$90,000 to undertake a Walking and Cycling Strategy to identify future investment in the shire.
 We will also continue to offer free entry to our aquatic facilities for the 2022/23 season, encouraging our residents to stay active and healthy.

-We are pleased to present a Budget that is balanced and financially sustainable that allows us to fund the programs and projects that align to our Community Vision and Council Plan, while continuing the repair of Council's financial position.
+We are pleased to present a Budget that allows us to fund the programs and projects that align to our Community Vision and Council Plan, while continuing the repair of Council's financial position.